What is the Internet?

 And what exactly is email?

 Email is a fast way of sending a message anywhere in the world which costs no more than a local phone call.
-All email addresses contain an @ sign, for example, ([email protected]).
-The part before the @ sign is the user name, the second part is the domain name.
+All email addresses contain an @ symbol, for example, ([email protected]).
+The information that appears before the @ symbol is the user name and the information after the @ symbol is the domain name.

 This Internet thing sounds good.
 How do I get hooked up?

 Getting on the Internet has never been easier or cheaper.
-All you need is a computer, a modem (or an ISDN terminal adaptor or leased line), an account with an Internet Service Provider (ISP) and Internet software.
+All you need is a computer, a modem (or an ISDN terminal adaptor or leased line), an account with an Internet service provider (ISP) and some Internet software.